Types of Opal: video and pictures

 White Opal

 The most common of all the opals and the one people around the world are familiar with.
 White opal is found in Australia around Coober Pedy but was also found in the ancient mines of Slovakia and Hungary.
-It has a characteristic milky appearance and is translucent rather than transparent like crystal opal.
+It is characterised by its milky appearance and is translucent rather than transparent like crystal opal.
 Light can pass though but only diffused.
 White opals tend to exhibit more pastel colours rather than the fully saturated ones found in crystal or black opal.

 White opal held up to the light showing translucency